 Code signing is required for all applications on apps.nextcloud.com.

 14.2.2 Fixing invalid code integrity messages

-A code integrity error message ("There were problems with the code integrity check.
-More information...") appears in a yellow banner at the top of your Nextcloud Web interface:
+A code integrity error message ("Some files have not passed the integrity check...") appears on your Nextcloud admin page under "Overview", which provides the following options: